dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_2.md

   \\[w ∈ L(A ~ ⧢ ~ B) ⇔ ∃ u,v.\ w = u ~ ⧢ ~ v ∧ u ∈ L(A) ∧ v ∈ L(B)\\]
 * Prove that your definition is correct.
 * Briefly discuss the differences of the synchronized and the shuffle product.
-  Try to give some examples for which one product is more suitable than the other.
+  Try to give some examples realted to concurrency theory for which one product is more suitable than the other.

 ## Counting with an Automaton